 The NWDAF can gather quite a lot of data from 5GC NFs, AF and OAM and thus may further assist the PCF in making PCC decisions (which traditionally determine QoS parameters based on its own data and knowledge as well optional statistics and predictions collected from the NWDAF).

-This Key issue aims to study whether and what additionally needs to be supported in order to enhance 5GC NF operations related to policy control and QoS with the assistance of the NWDAF.
+This key issue aims to study whether and what is additionally needed to be supported in order to enhance 5GC NF operations related to policy control and QoS with the assistance of the NWDAF.

 In this key issue, the following aspects will be studied:

-Identification of use cases where policy control and QoS can be further enhanced with assistance from NWDAF.
+- Identification of use cases where policy control and QoS can be further enhanced with assistance from NWDAF.

 - Whether and how to introduce new 5GC functionality e.g. of the NWDAF and/or PCF to enhance the policy control and QoS, considering operator's policies.